 If you are using Ubuntu KVM then you may read this blog.

-Note: The steps mentioned here can be followed for other versions of Windows machines such as windows server and windows 7 as well, but make sure while adding the driver you are adding the appropriate drivers.
+Note: The steps mentioned here can be followed for Windows client VM such as windows 10 and windows 7.

 So let’s see how we can install windows VM on Linux.

 - Linux machine with virtualization enabled, I am using Redhat machine for this example and steps that I am following here is pretty much the same for all the flavors such as CentOS, Fedora, etc.

 If you are using Ubuntu follow the guide here.

 yum install qemu-kvm libvirt virt-install virt-manager virt-install -y

 - Windows 10 ISO image for the installation, you can follow the guide here to get the ISO image.